You open a new Logic Pro session, fired up and ready.

 Exploration is essential for learning.
 If you're messing around to learn how a compressor shapes tone or how EQ affects transients, go for it.
 Knock yourself out.

-Caveat: If you’re in “creative mode” and want to throw on a crazy effect for inspiration, do it—but label it as sound design, not mixing.
+Caveat: If you're in creative mode and want to throw on a crazy effect for inspiration, do it.
+Just label it as sound design rather than mixing.

 No. That's called templating yourself into a corner.